 Figure 15: Number of points for (left) and against (right) each nation, as proportions of points scored that year.

 The time evolutions of points for and against each nation sometimes tell interesting stories.
-In its two tournaments victories of 2014 and 2015, Ireland conceded only 10–11 points per match, quite lower than its average of 18; but apart from that there is little Irish pattern.
-Nor is there for the Scots and Italians (apart from the recent increase in points against Italy already mentioned).
+For instance, in its two tournament victories of 2014 and 2015, Ireland conceded only 10–11 points per match, quite lower than its average of 18.

 Figure 16: The time evolution of the point difference for England, France and Wales.